Candidate and Staff Privacy Notice

 We may collect personal data about you in a variety of ways.
 Mostly, we collect personal data directly from you in circumstances where you actively provide your personal data to us.
 For example, through application and recruitment processes, application forms, CVs or resumes, identity documents, forms completed by you, correspondence (such as emails) with you or through interviews, meetings or other assessments as well as during the course of your actual work-related activities if you are engaged with us.

-We may sometimes collect additional information about you from third parties, including recruiters, former employers or customers, educational institutions or professional
+We may sometimes collect additional information about you from third parties, including recruiters, former employers or customers, educational institutions or professional accreditation bodies.

 If you are engaged in a role with us, you have obligations under your contract to provide us with certain information about you.
 In particular, you may be required to report absences from work and provide information about disciplinary or other matters under the duty of good faith.
 You may also have to provide us with information in order to exercise your statutory rights, such as in relation to statutory leave entitlements.
 Failing to provide this information may mean that you are unable to exercise your statutory rights.